 The FDS Clinical Standards Committee invited representatives from all stakeholder groups to join a working group to review the clinical standards of care for patients with M3Ms.
 Each member of the working group was invited to undertake a rapid review of literature relevant to the management of patients undergoing third molar surgery and their specialty.
-A time restriction of six months between the initial and final (third) meeting for the literature searching and retrieval stages was set.
-It is acknowledged that the literature review and search term selection were not iterative processes, it is therefore possible that some relevant references may have been missed.
+A time restriction of six months between the initial and final (third) meeting for the literature review and search term selection were not iterative processes, it is therefore possible that some relevant references may have been missed.
 The criteria for evidence level type are summarised below.
 Each member provided a synopsis of the evidence base relating to their specialty and participated in text reviews over the ensuing year, and a consensus was achieved regarding the main documentation.

-Classification of evidence levels (modified from Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften, 2001) Α Evidence based on meta-analyses of randomised controlled studies A2 Evidence based on one randomised controlled study B1 Evidence based on at least one well designed controlled study without randomisation or at least one well designed quasi-experimental study B2 Evidence based on well designed non-experimental descriptive studies (eg cross-sectional studies) С Evidence based on reports or opinions of groups of experts, consensus conferences and/or clinical experience of recognised authorities; case studies treatment, such as patient preference, clinical relevance and feasibility of application in the routine medical situation.
+Classification of evidence levels (modified from Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften, 2001) А Evidence based on meta-analyses of randomised controlled studies A2 Evidence based on one randomised controlled study B1 Evidence based on at least one well designed controlled study without randomisation or at least one well designed quasi-experimental study B2 Evidence based on well designed non-experimental descriptive studies (eg cross-sectional studies) С Evidence based on reports or opinions of groups of experts, consensus conferences and/or clinical experience of recognised authorities; case studies treatment, such as patient preference, clinical relevance and feasibility of application in the routine medical situation.